ato/lein-outdated/README.md

 ## Usage

+This plugin currently requires Leiningen 2.
+You could backport it and send me a pull request.

-Put `[lein-outdated "0.1.0"]` into the `:plugins` vector of your `:user` profile in ~/.lein/profiles.clj, or if you are on Leiningen 1.x do `lein plugin install lein-outdated 0.1.0`.
+Put `[lein-outdated "0.1.0"]` into the `:plugins` vector of your `:user` profile in ~/.lein/profiles.clj.

 Then run `lein outdated` in your project directory: